Indoor/outdoor fiber optic cable

 What is the difference between this cable and an armored loose-tube cable?

 This version focuses on dielectric construction, water blocking and lighter handling.
-Armored versions add mechanical protection for harsher routes, direct-burial decisions or elevated crush risk.
+Armored versions add mechanical protection for harsher routes, direct-buried sections or elevated crush risk.

 Can I use this cable for direct burial?

 For true direct-buried sections or routes with high mechanical risk, an armored or PE-jacket alternative is usually the safer choice.
-This page's construction is better aligned with ducts, conduits and protected transition routes.
+The unarmored LSZH construction is better aligned with ducts, conduits and protected transition routes.

 Why is LSZH important for some projects?